qri-io/rfcs/text/0012-CLI-commands.md

 Using validate this way is a great way to see how changes to data or schema will affect a dataset before saving changes to a dataset.

+You can get the current schema of a dataset by running the `qri get structure.schema` command.

 Note: --body and --schema flags will override the dataset if both flags are provided.

 ```